qtc-de/symboliclink-testing-tools/README.txt

 NativeSymlink: Create an object manager symbolic link
 SetOpLock: Tool to create oplocks on arbitrary files or directories

-The tools can be built with Visual Studio 2013
+The tools can be built with Visual Studio 2013.

+EDITs by qtc-de:

+Added two new tools and retarget the solution to SDK 10.
+The added tools are:

+CreateSymlinkDll: Same as CreateSymlink, but can be invokded via rundll32.exe
+CreateHardlinkDll: Same as CreateHardlink, but can be invoked via rundll32.exe

+The tools can be invokde like:

+rundll32.exe CreateSymlinkDll.dll,Link <LINK> <TARGET>
+rundll32.exe CreateHardlinkDll.dll,Link <LINK> <TARGET>